William Contreras Player Props: Brewers vs. Guardians

 William Contreras At The Plate

-- In 16 games this year (27.6%), Contreras has picked up an RBI, and in seven of those games (12.1%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Contreras has driven in a run in 17 games this year (28.8%), including seven games with more than one RBI (11.9%).
+He has also driven home three or more of his team's runs in one contest.

+- He has scored in 44.1% of his games this year, with two or more runs scored in 5.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.